dustindoucette/Movie-Trailer-Rating-Program/README.md

 ## Program Set-Up

-* Place pre-downloaded AVI Movie Trailers into the folder `./Movie-Trailers`.
+* Place pre-downloaded AVI Movie Trailers into the folders `./Movie-Trailers/Block_1`, `./Movie-Trailers/Block_2`,`./Movie-Trailers/Block_3`, `./Movie-Trailers/Block_4`, and `./Movie-Trailers/Block_5`.
+Place 18 Movie Trailers in each folder so that there is a total of 90.

     **Note:** Movie Trailer filenames cannot have any special characters (including spaces).
 Instead replace spaces with underscores, and also remove any special characters entirely.